How B2B Manufacturers Generate Leads with Digital Marketing (2026 Guide)

 • Content Marketing: Create blog posts, whitepapers, eBooks, or videos addressing your audience’s pain points.

-• Site Health: Make sure your site loads quickly and performs well on all devices.
+• Site Health: Ensure your site loads quickly and performs well on all devices.

 For example, a blog titled "5 Ways to Increase Efficiency in CNC Machining" could attract engineers researching solutions to specific challenges.